How to change the SSH port?

 Restart the SSH service

-In order for our changes to apply, we need to restart the sshd service.
-You can do this with this command:
+In order for your changes to be applied, you will need to restart the sshd service.
+You can do so with this command:

-NOTICE: Please check if your server has a firewall installed.
-If yes, check the rules and add your new SSH port to the firewall configuration.
-Otherwise, you will not connect to your server via SSH again.
+IMPORTANT: Make sure to check whether your server has a firewall installed!
+If it does, check the rules and make sure to add your new SSH port to the firewall configuration settings.
+If you don’t, you will not be able to connect to your server via SSH!

 Deploy your server today!